HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {# TODO - this figure description should be described more #}

 On the other hand, CSS is slightly heavier than Hugo and Jekyll.
-Since of the benefits of styled-components is clean none duplicated CSS, it can be a good explaining why CSS size for these JavaScript SSGs are lower.
-One more hypothesis, old fashined SSGs use old fashion way for handling interactions and animations using CSS.
-JavaScript based use more JavaScript in ganaral, hence it might be used to replace functionlity that can be implemented with CSS.
+Since of the benefits of styled-components is clean, non-repetitive CSS, this could explain why CSS size for these JavaScript SSGs are lower.
+One more hypothesis is that old fashioned SSGs use old fashion methods for handling interactions and animations using CSS.
+JavaScript-based SSGs use more JavaScript in general, hence they might more often be used to replace functionality that could be implemented with CSS.

-{# TODO - "none duplicated"? not "non"? #}

 ### Images